-August 2019 saw the first Batwa Motivational Day, with 53 school-age young people (20 girls and 33 boys), along with 4 parents, 4 Batwa community representatives, a local teacher, the pastor of Mutaho church and our 2 Batwa university students.
+August 2019 saw a Batwa Motivational Day, with 53 school-age young people (20 girls and 33 boys), along with 4 parents, 4 Batwa community representatives, a local teacher, the pastor of Mutaho church and our 2 Batwa university students.

 We had planned to finish with a foootball match but the teaching and sharing took up the whole day!